Riverside Cemetery (Withee, Wisconsin)

 Riverside Cemetery is a cemetery in Withee, Wisconsin.
 It is located on the corner of French Town Road and Highway X.

 History

 Riverside Cemetery is located 1-1/2 miles west of Withee and was platted on March 11, 1904 by C.S.
 Stockwell, surveyor.
 Most headstones were brought to Withee via train and moved by horse and wagon to the cemetery.
 Several individuals were moved from Longwood Cemetery and reburied in Riverside.

 Mission statement

-It is the mission of Riverside Cemetery to provide a serene and secure environment for all that enter.
+The Cemetery maintains a secure and landscaped environment for visitors.

 Governing body

 The governing body for the cemetery, as per its 1986 by-laws, contains: The Mayor of the City of Owen, The President of the Village of Withee, The Chairperson of the Town of Hixon plus one delegate from each of these municipalities.